varya/varya.github.com/content/life/little-suomi-29-2017/index_en.md

 v2: true

 layout: post

----

-The telegram channel [@suomi_en](https://t.me/suomi_en) gets updates every day.
+---The telegram channel [@suomi_en](https://t.me/suomi_en) gets updates every day.
 Here there is the last portion.
 You will be able to read new posts from the blog, but if you want to get it sooner, [subscribe](https://t.me/suomi_en).

 This time: shops, city bikes and summer pleasures :-)